HUKang-2000/VGDNN/README.md

 - gnomAD version 3.1.2
 - Korean Variant Archive version 2
 - Korean Reference Genome Database phase 2

+## Copyright
+- Copyright (c) 2026 Lee, D.-B, Kang, H.-U, and and Hwang, K.-B. All rights reserved.
+The author retains all rights to this software and documentation

+## Contact
+- If you have any questions, please feel free to contact me: kbhwang@ssu.ac.kr

+## Citation
+- D.-B. Lee et al., Disease- and gene-specific deep learning for pathogenicity prediction of rare missense variants in cancer predisposition genes (submitted)

 ## Installation
 Download the source code and the dataset, then put them in the current working directory.